bbanting/budgettool/README.md

 - Tags instead of categories and users?
 - Search descriptions
 - make check_file more generic; useful for config file too
+- Calendar view
+- Fix formatting in light of tags (remove tags from output?)
+- Any and all relationships for search tags; negating
+    - tag+tag tag !tag tag+!tag
+    - ! and + are reserved and cant be used in tag names